 Bepi Colombo is an interplanetary mission to Mercury jointly implemented by the European space agency ESA and the Japanese space agency JAXA.
-The mission includes the four main modules
+The mission includes four main modules.

 - Mercury Transfer Module (MTM)

 - Mercury Planetary Orbiter (MPO)

 These four modules will be separated after the arrival at Mercury.
 During the transfer from the earth MOSIF will protect the MMO from sun radiation.